mathusanm6/Project-WORT/README.md

 ## Overview

 This project aims to program a small robot to participate in the *World of Rasptank* game.
+It is fully developed in Python and is part of the Network Programming course delivered by Alexis Delplace (@AlexisDel) at the Université Paris-Saclay.

 ### *World of Rasptank*